screepers/typed-screeps/README.md

 # Changelog

+### v4.0.0
+- Change `Map` to `GameMap` to avoid conflict with new ES6 Map type
+- Remove Energy Interface and replace it with Resource.
+This could potentially break your code.
+Please change all reference of Energy to Resource and it should fix the issue.
+- Spawn will now extends OwnStructure, and StructureContainer will extends Structure.
+- Fix createCreep return type to `number | string`.
+- Update new options for findPath
+- Add string as an acceptable params to moveByPath.

 ### v3.0.0 Change all usage of interface to class.
 Please raise an issue if this break your code!